dmbarbour/wikilon/docs/AwelonLang.md

 * The Awelon user interface is based on [projectional editing](http://martinfowler.com/bliki/ProjectionalEditing.html).
 We can leverage flexible graphical projections - tables, graphs, sheet music, flow charts, etc. - for editing code and data.
 Critically, due to rewriting evaluation, we can use the same projections to render computed values or intermediate debug steps.
 In context of live data, we can display live computed values like a dashboard or spreadsheets.

 * An active Awelon environment defines [bots](https://en.wikipedia.org/wiki/Software_agent) to model stateful or effectful behavior.
-Awelon's bots are modeled as transactions that repeat indefinitely, frequently awaiting a relevant state change.
-Users can control bots through manipulation of their definitions, allowing for [live coding](https://en.wikipedia.org/wiki/Live_coding).
+Awelon's bots are modeled as transactions that repeat indefinitely, awaiting a relevant state change if unproductive.
+Users can control bots through the projectional editor, via manipulation of bot definitions or state, allowing for [live coding](https://en.wikipedia.org/wiki/Live_coding).

 The idea of projectional editing can be stretched a little: macro-editing by invoking transactional scripts via command shell or form submission, uploading a file or camera stream as a user edit action, collaborative editing by sharing user intention or activity through auxiliary variables in the environment.
 But the essential structure should remain: Effectful user actions are represented as edits.
 Through edits, users control bots.
 Bots control everything else.